-Patrolling the empty dusty highways of Arizona on his gleaming bike, however, he dreams of making it as a big detective and spies a chance when he gets involved on the edge of a murder case after an old recluse is killed.
+Patrolling the empty dusty highways of Arizona on his gleaming bike, however, he dreams of making it as a big plainclothes detective and spies a chance when he gets involved on the edge of a murder case after an old recluse is killed.

 Increasingly hazy, funny, violent and bleak, Electra Glide In Blue moves from black comedy toward something like a smaller, fuzzier, flakier forerunner to movies like Chinatown (1974).

-Like those movies, solving the central crime is never really the point, as the film becomes a muggy meditation on the State of America in the Nixon era, with cinematographer Conrad Hall shooting the dwarfing, resonant landscapes of Monument Valley in a way that would have pleased John Ford.
+Like those movies, solving the central crime is never really the point, as the film becomes a muggy meditation on the state of America in the Nixon era, with cinematographer Conrad Hall shooting the dwarfing, resonant landscapes of Monument Valley in a way that would have pleased John Ford.

 Electra Glide In Blue was never a hit.
 In 1973, the hippy audience it was aimed at just couldn’t get their heads around a film that asked them to root for a damned cop.
 But Blake’s little Wintergreen is a real hero, just waiting to be rediscovered.